characters 4273081 1920

 One of the great successes of the 20th century was the reduction in global poverty.
 The hope for many is that the 21st century will see even more people rise out of extreme poverty and into middle-class luxury.
 But, as the human population grows, the related excess consumption that comes with higher economic status will be a climate disaster.

 The West has no right to lecture others on the dangers of consumption, of course.
 But we need to be realistic: unfettered economic and population growth isn’t possible.
 One has to give.
-Since we’re unlikely to curb our various appetites, reducing the population is the more achievable pathway.
+Since we’re unlikely to curb our various appetites, reducing the population is a more achievable pathway.

 The Wrong Ways to Reduce

-Population reduction has been tried in ways that have been, at best, ill-considered, and at worst, actively evil.
+Population reduction has been tried in ways that have been, at best, ill-considered and, at worst, actively evil.
 There’s a right way to pursue degrowth, but there are many, many wrong ways.
 From genocide to eugenics, multiple regimes have tried reducing (or eradicating) specific populations for various ideological reasons, often white supremacy.
 Targeted, forced population reduction is abhorrent.

 The aftereffects of that policy, which only allowed one child per couple and resulted in parents favoring male children over female, have proven disastrous.
 There is an entire generation of Chinese men who can’t find mates, ensuring that birth rates remain in decline, even with China adopting a three-child policy.
-Beyond that, the sudden population drop has left fewer young people to pay into a pension system that’s supporting longer-living retirees.
+Beyond that, the sudden population drop has left fewer young people to pay into a pension system supporting longer-living retirees.

 It’s not just Asia.
 Many European countries have seen their fertility rates drop below “replacement” levels.
-The US is likely only a few years away from a population collapse like Japan.
+The US is also likely only a few years away from a population collapse like Japan.

 Rapid population degrowth is antithetical to a growing economy.
 Every advocate for population reduction has to reckon with that.
 Degrowth is going to hurt, especially when retirement funds face shortfalls.
-Increased immigration can be a salve for individual nations, but, inevitably, if the world population shrinks, so will the global economy.
+Increased immigration can be a salve for individual nations, but inevitably, if the world population shrinks, so will the global economy.
 There’s no getting around these realities.

 The Right Way to Reduce

-There’s also no getting around climate change and its looming devastation.
+There’s also no getting around climate collapse and its looming devastation.
 A healthy pension won’t mean anything if the planet is actively annihilating us.
 We must get serious about degrowth.
 We have to go on a diet.

 Rethinking Capitalism